Sex After a Hysterectomy: Timeline, Tips, and What to Expect

-If you need to have a hysterectomy, you may be concerned about how the surgery could affect your sex life.
+If you need to have a hysterectomy, you may be concerned about how the surgery could affect your libido and sex life.
 It’s understandable to be worried, and we want to reassure you that you can have a happy, healthy sex life after surgery.

 Here are the most common questions patients have about sex after a hysterectomy—you may be pleasantly surprised by the answers.